Béla Guttmann: Italy

 Like many other Hungarian footballers and coaches, Guttmann spent time in Italy.
-He first coached for spells with Calcio Padova and U.S. Triestina Calcio.

-Guttmann was then appointed manager of A.C.
-Milan in 1953.
-With a team that included Gunnar Nordahl, Nils Liedholm, and Juan Alberto Schiaffino, Guttmann had them top of Serie A 19 games into his second season in charge when a string of disputes with the board led to his dismissal.
-He later told a stunned press conference "I have been sacked even though I am neither a criminal nor a homosexual.
+He first coached for spells with Padova and Triestina.
+Guttmann was then appointed manager of AC Milan in 1953.
+With a team that included Gunnar Nordahl, Nils Liedholm, and Juan Alberto Schiaffino, Guttmann had them top of Serie A 19 games into his second season in charge, when a string of disputes with the board led to his dismissal.
+He later told a stunned press conference: "I have been sacked even though I am neither a criminal nor a homosexual.
 Goodbye."
 From then on he insisted on a clause in his contract that he could not be sacked if his team were top of the table.

+Shortly afterwards, he killed a teenager and injured another teenager in a car crash.
+He fled and was later sentenced leniently.

-He subsequently managed a fourth Italian club Vicenza Calcio.
+He subsequently managed a fourth Italian club Vicenza.

 South America

 Guttmann first went to South America on tour with the Hakoah All-Stars in the summer of 1930.
-In 1957, he returned as a coach with the Kispest AC team which included Ferenc Puskás, Zoltán Czibor, Sándor Kocsis, József Bozsik, László Budai, Gyula Lóránt, and Gyula Grosics.
-During a tour of Brazil, Kispest AC played a series of five games against CR Flamengo, Botafogo, and a Flamengo / Botafogo XI.

-Guttmann then stayed on in Brazil and took charge in 1957 of São Paulo FC and with a team that included Dino Sani, Mauro, and Zizinho, won the São Paulo State Championship in 1957.
+In 1957, he returned as a coach with the Kispest team which included Ferenc Puskás, Zoltán Czibor, Sándor Kocsis, József Bozsik, László Budai, Gyula Lóránt and Gyula Grosics.
+During a tour of Brazil, Kispest played a series of five games against CR Flamengo, Botafogo, and a Flamengo / Botafogo XI.
+Guttmann then stayed on in Brazil and took charge in 1957 of São Paulo and with a team that included Dino Sani, Mauro, and Zizinho, won the São Paulo State Championship in 1957.
 It was while in Brazil that he helped popularise the 4–2–4 formation, which had been pioneered by fellow countrymen Márton Bukovi and Gusztáv Sebes, and was subsequently used by Brazil as they won the 1958 FIFA World Cup.
-Before finally retiring as coach, in 1962 Guttmann would return to South America to manage C.A.
-Peñarol, but was replaced in October by Peregrino Anselmo, who guided the side to the Uruguayan League title that very year.
+Before finally retiring as coach, Guttmann would return to South America to manage Peñarol in 1962; he was replaced in October by Peregrino Anselmo, who guided the side to the Uruguayan League title that very year.